 A feeder fund is a unit trust fund that, apart from assets in liquid form, consists solely of units in a single portfolio of a collective investment scheme.
 The Fund may be closed to new investments at any time in order to be managed in accordance with its mandate.
 Permissible deductions may include management fees, brokerage, STT, auditor's fees, bank charges and trustee fees.
 Unit trusts are traded at ruling prices and can engage in borrowing and scrip lending.
 The Fund may borrow up to 10% of the market value of the portfolio to bridge insufficient liquidity.
 All rights in the FTSE World Index vest in FTSE International Limited ("FTSE").
 FTSE is a trademark of the London Stock Exchange Group of Companies.
-The FTSE World Index vest in FTSE.
-All copyright subsisting in the FTSE World Index values and constituent lists vest in FTSE.
+The FTSE World Index is calculated by FTSE in accordance with standard criteria and is the proprietary information of FTSE.
+All to copyright subsisting in the FTSE World Index values and constituent lists vest in FTSE.
 All its rights are reserved.
 Allan Gray Unit Trust Management (RF) Proprietary Limited ("the Company") is a member of the Association for Savings & Investment SA (ASISA).
-Allan Gray Proprietary Limited, an authorised financial services provider, is the appointed investment manager of the Company is incorporated and registered under the laws of South Africa and is supervised by the Financial Services Board.
+Allan Gray Proprietary Limited, an authorised financial services provider, is the appointed investment manager of the Company.
+The Company is incorporated and registered under the laws of South Africa and is supervised by the Financial Services Board.
 The Company has been approved by the Regulatory Authority of Botswana to market its unit trusts in Botswana, however it is not supervised or licensed in Botswana.